environmental-bioinformatics-master/2023-HW3-Snakemake/README.md

 > **ANSWER**:

+> **CHALLENGE QUESTION:** Is it necessary to write two rules, one for the forward reads and one for the reverse reads?
+How might you modify this Snakefile to work differently?

+> **ANSWER**:

 ## 2. Salmon Index

 Once you have gotten the first rule working, you are ready to move on to the `salmon` alignment and quantification!